Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Abstract

 \section{Abstract}

 This work addresses the critical challenge of guaranteeing safety for complex dynamical systems where precise mathematical models are uncertain and data measurements are corrupted by noise.
-We develop a \emph{physics-informed}, direct data-driven framework for synthesizing \emph{robust} safety controllers (R-SCs) for both discrete- and continuous-time nonlinear polynomial systems that are subject to \emph{unknown-but-bounded} disturbances.
-To do so, we introduce a notion of safety through \emph{robust} control barrier certificates (R-CBCs), which ensure avoidance of (potentially multiple) unsafe regions, offering a less conservative alternative to existing methods based on robust invariant sets.
-Our core innovation lies in integrating the fundamental physical principles with observed noisy data which drastically reduces data requirements, enabling robust safety analysis with significantly \emph{shorter} trajectories, compared to purely data-driven methods.
-To achieve this, the proposed synthesis procedure is formulated as a sum-of-squares (SOS) optimization program that systematically designs the R-CBC and its associated R-SC by leveraging both collected data and underlying physical laws.
-The efficacy of our framework is demonstrated on four benchmark systems—three discrete-time and one continuous-time nonlinear polynomial systems—confirming its ability to offer robust safety guarantees with \emph{reduced} data demands.
+We develop a {\emph{physics-guided}}, direct data-driven framework for synthesizing \emph{robust} safety controllers for discrete-time nonlinear polynomial systems that are subject to \emph{unknown-but-bounded} disturbances.
+To do so, we introduce a notion of safety through \emph{robust} control barrier certificates, which ensure avoidance of unsafe regions, offering a less conservative alternative to existing methods based on robust invariant sets. {To achieve data efficiency, we further integrate physical information, formulated as \emph{quadratic constraints} on system and control matrices,} with observed noisy data.
+This integration drastically reduces data requirements, enabling robust safety analysis with significantly \emph{shorter} trajectories compared to purely data-driven methods.
+The proposed synthesis procedure is formulated as a sum-of-squares optimization program that systematically designs the {barrier} and its associated {controller} by leveraging both collected data and underlying physical laws.
+The efficacy of our framework is demonstrated on three benchmark systems, confirming its ability to offer robust safety guarantees with \emph{reduced} data demands.